swag-lang/swag/docs/how_to_build_swag.md

 ## Windows 10
 ##### You will need the `Windows Sdk 10.0.19041.0` (https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/).

-It should also work with a more recent version, but this is not sure (sometimes somes functions are moved around between the UCRT and msvc runtime).

 ##### You will need `Visual Studio 2019 16.11.1` or later.

 As there's no automatic detection, edit `build_cfg.bat` to match your version of Visual Studio.